 Where they work: They can work in a wide range of settings including hospitals, rehabilitation centers, schools, geriatric facilities, and more.
 Audiologists work in hospitals, schools, clinics, and industry.

 Outlook: Employment as a speech-language pathologist and audiologist are both growing much faster than average.
 In the next ten years, speech-language pathologist careers are expected to increase by 27%, and audiology careers are expected to increase by 16%.

 Speech-Language Pathology Source: Bureau of Labor Statistics

 Audiology Source: Bureau of Labor Statistics

+Individuals can receive a Bachelor of Arts degree in Speech-Language-Hearing sciences, or pursue graduate education in the field.
 There are many options for people with a bachelor's degree in Speech and Hearing Science.
 There are opportunities in social service careers such as case management, careers in business focusing on communication skills, hearing aid sales, as well as graduate research and educational opportunities.
-The U.S. Bureau of Labor Statistics states that employment outlook for this profession is expected to increase faster than average.

 Students will need to have a Masters degree in Speech-Language Pathology or or a Doctor of Audiology and pass a licensing exam in order to practice in the state of Minnesota as a speech-language pathologist or an audiologist.
 At the U of M, a Master of Arts in speech-language pathology and a doctoral program in audiology are offered.